What’s the Problem with Electronic Nicotine Delivery Systems?

-These incidents were typically characterized as explosions, occurring suddenly and accompanied by a loud noise, flash of light, smoke and ejection of the battery.
-In several cases the exploding e-cigarette caused ignition of nearby flammable items such as carpets, drapes, bedding, couches or vehicle seats.
+These incidents were typically characterized as explosions, occurring suddenly and accompanied by a loud noise, flash of light, smoke and ejection of the e cig battery acid.
+In several cases, the e-cig caused ignition of nearby flammable items such as carpets, drapes, bedding, couches or vehicle seats.

-According to FEMA, the shape and construction of e-cigarettes make them more likely than other products with lithium-ion batteries to behave like “flaming rockets” when a battery fails.
-Vape batteries should always be charged according to the manufacturer’s instructions; using unapproved power sources to charge the batteries can result in an explosion and/or fire.
+According to FEMA, the shape and construction of electronic cigarettes make them more likely than other products with lithium-ion batteries to behave like “flaming rockets” when an e-cigarette battery fails, resulting in serious injury.
+Vape batteries should always be charged according to the manufacturer’s instructions; using unapproved power sources to charge the batteries can catch fire.

 How to Avoid an Electronic Cigarette Explosion

-The following steps can help you avoid an exploding electronic cigarette:
+The following steps can help warn consumers on how to avoid an exploding electronic cigarette:

 - Follow battery charging guidelines and don’t charge the devices unattended.

-- Don’t carry spare batteries in your pocket, and discard batteries with any visible damage.
+- Don’t carry spare batteries in a person's pocket, and discard batteries with any visible damage.

 - Be careful when using mechanical mods, as they offer little to no safety protection.

 - If you own a hybrid mod, use it with attachments that have a center pin that protrudes from the threading.
 If the center pin is even with the threading, it could cause a short as the pin and threading will touch the battery simultaneously.

 Milwaukee Man Goes Back to Cigarettes After Vape Explosion